-The Court agreed with our submissions and directed the Trade Marks Office to remove the registration for the mark JAVASCHOOL from the Register and resolved the stalemate in a record time disposing off the writ petition within one day.
+The Court agreed with our submissions and directed the Trademark Office to remove the registration for the mark JAVASCHOOL from the Register and resolved the stalemate in a record time disposing off the writ petition within one day.

 As per the settlement, the respondent Manoj Kumar Gupta filed an application seeking withdrawal of his application for registration of the trademark “JAVASCHOOL” however, the application was denied by the Trademarks registry due to mismatch of the signatures on the application.
 Therefore, the application was not withdrawn and despite the respondent seeking withdrawal of his application for registration of the mentioned trademark, ‘JAVASCHOOL’ came to be registered in its favor.